Updated: July 11, 2024

 partial payment installment agreement

-With a Partial Payment Installment Agreement (PPIA), you make monthly payments to the IRS, but you end up paying less than you owe because some of your tax bill expires before the end of your payment agreement.
-Realize most installment agreements are not PPIA, in fact according to the National Taxpayer Advocate 2022 Purple Book, less than 2% of taxpayers in an installment agreement are in a PPIA.
+With a Partial Payment Installment Agreement (PPIA), you make monthly payments to the IRS, but you end up paying less than you owe because some of your tax balances expire before the end of your payment agreement.
+Realize that most installment agreements are not PPIAs.
+In fact, according to the National Taxpayer Advocate 2022 Purple Book, less than 2% of taxpayers in an installment agreement are in a PPIA.

 With authority coming from the American Jobs Creation Act of 2004, partial pay agreements let you pay off your tax liability for less than you owe, without forcing you to make a large lump payment.
 But they can be tricky to qualify for.
 They can also be rescinded if your finances improve, which is critical to keep in mind.
 To apply, you must complete an application and send a full financial disclosure to the IRS.
 Then, depending on your situation, you may also have to sell some of your assets or agree to extend the expiration date.

-To help you decide if a Partial Payment Installment Agreement (PPIA) is right for you, this guide breaks down the essentials and explains how to apply.
+If you can't pay your taxes in full and decide if a Partial Payment Installment Agreement (PPIA) is right for you, this guide breaks down the essentials and explains how to apply.

 Who Should Apply for a Partial Payment Installment Agreement?